Types of Stock Trading orders: GTC, Market Order, Day Order, Limit Order

 Must read these other awesome, educational posts!

-- Stock Trading 101: Guide and Tutorial to Stocks
+- FREE Stock Trading Guide and Tutorial for Filipinos

 - Discussion Forum on Stock Trading